Back

 “Our local communities and the RHS collections are brimming with untold stories,” says Victoria Shearing, RHS Wellbeing Garden Programme Manager.
 “The group’s vibrant energy and diverse experiences have sparked intricate themes and innovative ideas.
 Each volunteer has infused their personal creativity, breathing new life into A Modern Day Herbal.”

 Meanwhile, in southeast London, textile artist Alice Burnhope and RHS Community Development Officer Alice Cornwell worked with participants from several community gardens in Lewisham.
 Their workshops, held in various locations including the RHS Wellbeing Garden at University Hospital Lewisham, Cockpit Studio in Deptford and the Horniman Museum, covered natural dyeing, Suffolk puff making and rope making.
 These techniques were used to express the healing power of plants in their art.
-Their exhibition, running over four days in a socially engaged art gallery in the Borough of Lewisham, will include free textile technique and horticulture workshops.
+Their exhibition, which ran over four days in a socially engaged art gallery in the Borough of Lewisham, included free textile technique and horticulture workshops.
+The immersive space featured natural dye fabric panels designed and made by the community co-creators, showcasing the newly learned techniques.
+There was also an artistic representation of Lewisham, mapping out the different corners of nature around the borough and encouraging exhibition visitors to add their own pin to the map.

 The greatest form of happiness for me is seeing people engaging with each other and leaving with a smile on their face, knowing the process has improved their wellbeing and connected them to nature, art and each other.
 In total, the Gardens of Imagination Project has been a bundle of joy.